If you've got pets, you know accidents - and messes - happen. Cleaning up after pets is the less than savory part of being a pet parent.

-These tips for removing pet hair, odors, carpet stains, and cleaning the litter box can help make these dirty jobs quicker and easier.
+These tips for removing pet hair, carpet stains, odors, and cleaning the litter box can help make cleaning up after pets quicker and more thorough.

-1. Absorb excess liquid with a white rag or paper towels.
+Start by soaking up excess liquid with a white rag or paper towels.
 Blot on a solution of one-quarter teaspoon of mild liquid laundry detergent and one cup warm water.
 Repeat until there is no more stain transferring to your towel or rag.
-(Never rub the carpet.)

-2. Blot the spot with a solution of two tablespoons ammonia in one cup water.
+Next, blot with a solution of two tablespoons ammonia and one cup water.
 Rinse with warm water.
 Repeat and blot dry.
-Then blot the area again with a solution of one cup white vinegar and two cups water.
+Then blot the area with a solution of one cup of white vinegar and two cups of water.
 Rinse again.

-3. Cover the area with several layers of paper towels weighted down with a heavy object.
-(I sometimes just stand on the towels.)
+Finally, cover the area with several layers of paper towels weighed down with a heavy object.
 Continue changing the paper towels until the carpet is dry.

-4. Blot dry.
-Blot the damp stain to remove remaining water.
-If any odor remains, sprinkle baking soda on the spot.
+To remove lingering carpet odors, sprinkle baking soda on the spot.
 Let it sit overnight, then vacuum.